chuaqindi/sc1015-miniproject/README.md

 #### [EDA](https://github.com/chuaqindi/sc1015-miniproject/blob/main/EDA.ipynb)

+Our target variable, `Churn` is a boolean type variable.
+Hence, we used the following methods to carry out our EDA:

+Feature importances:
+- Boxplots of Numerical data against Churn
+- Countplot of Categorical data against Churn

+Correlation:
+-Point biserial correlation (for Numerical Data)
+-Phi k (𝜙k) correlation coefficent (for Categorical Data)

 ## Data Preparation

 In this section, we prepared the dataset to be trained more accurately by our machine learning models.